 PermitsAnnapurna Conservation Area Project (ACAP) Permit & Trekkers’ Information Management System (TIMS) Permit

-• Trek through incredibly diverse landscapes like valleys, mountain passes, and the arid Mustang region
+• Trek through a variety of stunning landscapes, including lush valleys, rugged mountain passes, and the arid Mustang region

-• Cross the high Thorong La Pass (5,416m), offering spectacular mountain views
+• Conquer the majestic Thorong La Pass (5,416m), offering breathtaking panoramic views of the surrounding peaks

-• Witness the astounding views of peaks like Annapurna I, Dhaulagiri, and Machhapuchhre along the way
+• Marvel at the awe-inspiring sights of Annapurna I, Dhaulagiri, Machhapuchhre, and other towering mountains along the journey

-• Stay in local teahouses and interact with the friendly Nepali people
+• Stay in cozy teahouses and interact with the warm, welcoming Nepali people

-• Spot exotic wildlife like blue sheep, snow leopards, and over 500 bird species
+• Spot rare wildlife, including blue sheep, snow leopards, and over 500 species of birds in the region

-• Enjoy panoramas of Nilgiri, Gangapurna, and the icy Annapurna glaciers
+• Take in the incredible vistas of Nilgiri, Gangapurna, and the majestic Annapurna glaciers during the trek

 4. Manaslu Circuit Trek